Belief-State Query Policies for User-Aligned POMDPs

-\paragraph{Non-concavity of the expected value function for BSQ preferences} Each BSQ preference permits infinitely many BSQ policies, one for each assignment of real values to its parameters.
-Unfortunately, the expected value of BSQ preferences is not a concave function of these parameters.
-Fig.\,\ref{fig:spaceship_repair_combined}(c) shows this with a counterexample using the BSQ preference from Fig.\,\ref{fig:spaceship_repair_combined}(b), a horizon of 12, and setting the robot's initial distance from each repair station to 5.
-This plot was constructed by sampling the expected cost for a quarter of a million equally-spaced parameter assignments to the BSQ preference in Fig.\,\ref{fig:spaceship_repair_combined}(a). $E_\pi(\overline{\vartheta}; H)$ is clearly not concave: the expected cost along the linear line $\Theta_2=\Theta_1-0.25$ has two inflection points at $\Theta_1 = 0.6$ and $\Theta_1 = 0.8$.
+\paragraph{Non-convexity of the expected cost function} Each parameterized BSQ policy permits infinitely many BSQ policies, one for each assignment of real values to its parameters.
+Unfortunately, the expected cost of parameterized BSQ policies is not a convex function of these parameters.
+Fig.\,\ref{fig:spaceship_repair_combined}(c) shows this with a counterexample using the parameterized BSQ policy from Fig.\,\ref{fig:spaceship_repair_combined}(b), a horizon of 12, and setting the robot's initial distance from each repair station to 5.
+This plot was constructed by sampling the expected cost for 251,001 equally-spaced parameter assignments to the Fig.\,\ref{fig:spaceship_repair_combined}(a) parameterized BSQ policy. $E_\pi(\overline{\vartheta}; H)$ is clearly not convex: the expected cost along the line $\Theta_2=\Theta_1-0.25$ has two inflection points at $\Theta_1 = 0.6$ and $\Theta_1 = 0.8$.
 This creates two local minima: $\Theta_1 \leq 0.16$ and $\Theta_1 \geq0.83\wedge\Theta_2\leq0.1$.
 Intuitively, this is due to the short horizon, which causes the optimal strategy to be selecting a repair station and traversing to it regardless of the observations.
-This makes it difficult to compute good BSQ policies using existing solvers.
+This complicates finding good BSQ policies using existing solvers.
 However, every possible BSQ policy can be associated with a set of strategy tree leaves that are reachable under that policy.
-Thus, for a given horizon, there are only finitely many expected values for BSQ policies for a given problem.
+Thus, for a given horizon, there are only finitely many expected costs for BSQ policies for a given problem.

-The main challenge in computing good BSQ policies is that the set of possible BSQ policies with distinct expected values grows exponentially with the horizon and good BSQ parameters could be distributed arbitrarily in the high-dimensional, continuous space of parameter values.
-We use strategy trees to define groups of leaves called braids, which we will then use to prove that the space of BSQ policy parameters turns out to be well-structured in terms of the expected value function.
+The main challenge in computing good BSQ policies is that the set of possible BSQ policies with distinct expected costs grows exponentially with the horizon and good BSQ parameters could be distributed arbitrarily in the high-dimensional, continuous space of parameter values.
+We use strategy trees to define groups of leaves called braids, which we will then use to prove that the space of BSQ policy parameters turns out to be well-structured in terms of the expected cost function.